nrfconnect/sdk-nrf/doc/nrf/ug_zigbee_supported_features.rst

 See :ref:`nrfxlib:zboss` and pages in this user guide for more information.

 The |NCS|'s Zigbee protocol also supports :ref:`Zigbee firmware over-the-air updates <lib_zigbee_fota>`.

+For more information about Zigbee, visit the `Zigbee Alliance`_ page and read `Zigbee Specification`_.